Last updated: July 27, 2021

 Another favourite is taking whaterver original know-how you have and turning that into a resource.
 For example, Outfunnel’s CEO created a B2B email marketing course last year.
 He has 20+ years of experience in B2B marketing, and from customer interactions, it was clear that many need guidance.

 While the course did take several weeks to put together and polish, it does serve two goals really well.
 First, Outfunnel’s customer success team can share it with all the users who have less experience with email marketing, helping them win more.
-And second, as word about it spread, it delivered more than 400 highly qualified leads in just a few months.
+And second, as word about it spread, it delivered more than 400 highly qualified warm leads in just a few months.

 And if you think all of this sounds too daunting or you don’t have resources available in-house, reach out to some freelancers and ask for help.
 There are armies of stellar marketers out there just itching to help you.